klemenStanic/IDS/README.md

 ## Virtual machine "collector":
-Is used just to forward the sflow packets from router/switch and "curious2" VM using sflowtool.
+Is used just to forward the sflow packets from router/switch and "curious2" VM to "eshog", using sflowtool.
 It also contains the full <b>Hogzilla IDS</b>, which is currently not functional.

 ## Virtual machine "eshog":
-I installed Elasticsearch, Logstash and Kibana using the install guide https://www.elastic.co/start .
+I installed Elasticsearch, Logstash and Kibana using the install guide https://www.elastic.co/start.

 This VM is a central piece of the system.
 It recieves data from multiple sources and stores it in "elasticsearch". <br>
 <b>Elasticsearch</b> is an open-source, broadly-distributable, readily-scalable, enterprise-grade search engine.
 Accessible through an extensive and elaborate API, Elasticsearch can power extremely fast searches that support your data discovery applications. <br>